emarf/rsschool-cv/cv.md

    I’m going to start working as a Junior Front-End Developer in IT product this year.My main goal is to become a highly qualified full-stack developer.
 I also want to improve my soft skills to work in a team and in the future become a leader, teach and improve my knowledge constantly.
 About myself, I am goal-oriented, stubborn but not so much as not to accept criticism, friendly, and have little experience working in a team(not related to development).

 ## Skills
-   Javascript, CSS, HTML at the level of theory, complete tasks of Codewars, free courses, and coding templates.
-Have some experience in a setting of gulp4, methodologies BEM, and version control git.
+   Javascript, CSS, HTML, solving task on Codewars, free courses, and coding templates.
+Have some experience in a setting of gulp4, BEM methodologies, and version control git.

 ## Code examples:
    **Currying functions: multiply all elements in an array:**